aiconfer/Docs/assets/assistant/assistant-en.md

 - Private Assistant

     When you create an assistant in private mode, only you can see and talk to this assisant. and these is no credits limit for it.
 You can make it as public at any time you want.
+Private assistant does not show on home page or search results.

 - Public Assistant